OshoPython/dorgez.github.io/_tabs/about me.md

 I created this space not just to share information, but to build connections.
 Whether you're here for technical insights, environmental discussions, or simply exploring new ideas, I hope you'll find something valuable.

-I'm always open to collaboration and exchange of ideas, so feel free to reach me out.
+I'm always open to collaboration and exchange of ideas, so Feel free to contact me.